exasky/Script_Framework/README.md

                It doesn't apply for declare_env, check_env & declare_source
     The function "logError" set an error flag that is used by "error_happened?" function To use the debugger part, you juste have to call "breakpoint" function at any line of your script
-        @ Do not call 'breakpoint' before an if, while, for, etc..
-(NOT SUPPORTED YET)
+        @ Do not call 'breakpoint' before n for or until (NOT SUPPORTED YET) Make clean code
+        @ Do not write a comment on the same line than another instruction
+        @ Make line breaks

 ## Change log:
 - V0.1 : Initial